gsi-ee/go4/README.md

 ## QT INSTALLATION

-This Go4 distribution can be built with following Qt versions:
+This Go4 distribution can be built with following Qt 6.4 and higher.
-* qt5 - Qt 5.6.x and higher (recommended 5.15.2)
-* qt6 - Qt 6.4.x and higher
 Most modern Linux distributions provide Qt libraries, utilities and include files.
-Typically one should install libqt5-devel packages.
+Typically one should install `qt6-gui-devel`, ` qt6-webenginecore-devel`
-Normally Go4 able to detect major version of such Qt installation and will compile correspondent version of Go4 GUI.
+and `qt6-webenginewidgets-devel` packages.
+Normally Go4 able to detect Qt installation and will compile correspondent version of Go4 GUI.
-If both qt5 and qt6 are installed, use "cmake -Dqt6=ON <path_to_source>" to compile
-go4 with Qt6.

 If there is no Qt installed on your system, or Go4 is not able to use it correctly, one should download it from https://www.qt.io/download anf follow instruction how it should be